Why This Recipe Works

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of coal grate.
 Alternatively, set half the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.

-Place skirt steak on hot side of grill and cook, flipping occasionally, until well-charred and an instant-read thermometer inserted into their center registers 115°F to 120°F for medium-rare or 125°F to 130°F for medium.
+Place skirt steak on hot side of grill and cook, flipping occasionally, until well-charred and an instant-read thermometer inserted into their center registers 115°F to 120°F (46°C to 49°C) for medium-rare or 125°F to 130°F (52°C to 54°C) for medium.
 Transfer steak to a large plate, tent with foil, and allow to rest for 10 minutes.
-Proceed to step 6.

 Alternatively, to finish indoors: Heat 2 tablespoons vegetable or canola oil in a large stainless steel or cast iron skillet over high heat until shimmering.
 Add steak and cook, turning frequently, until well-browned and an instant-read thermometer inserted into its center reads 115°F to 120°F for medium-rare or 125°F to 130°F for medium.
 Reduce heat as necessary if steak smokes excessively or starts to burn.
 Transfer to a wire rack set in a rimmed baking sheet and allow to rest 10 minutes.

 Slice steak against the grain, drizzle with pan sauce and sprinkle with cilantro.
 Cut extra lime into wedges and serve with steak.

 An equivalent weight of flap, hanger, or flank steak can be used in place of skirt steak.
 This steak can also be prepared indoors.
 See Step 5 for pan-frying instructions.